politicalwatch/politicalwatch.es/content/en/que-hacemos.md

 ### Training

-Our training programs include our areas of greatest expertise: civic monitoring, policy coherence for sustainable development, Agenda 2030, parliamentary monitoring, and software development with a focus on social change.
+Our training programs include our areas of greatest expertise: civic monitoring, policy coherence for sustainable development, 2030 Agenda, parliamentary monitoring, and software development with a focus on social change.

 We have experience in: